GAMCO Global Gold, Natural Resources & Income Trust (NYSEAMERICAN:GGN) Plans Monthly Dividend of $0.03

 GAMCO Global Gold, Natural Resources & Income Trust Trading Down 0.3 %

-Shares of GGN stock opened at $3.52 on Wednesday.
-GAMCO Global Gold, Natural Resources & Income Trust has a 52 week low of $3.06 and a 52 week high of $4.14.
+Shares of NYSEAMERICAN GGN opened at $3.51 on Wednesday.
+GAMCO Global Gold, Natural Resources & Income Trust has a fifty-two week low of $3.06 and a fifty-two week high of $4.14.

 Hedge Funds Weigh In On GAMCO Global Gold, Natural Resources & Income Trust